 In terms of durability, both models perform way higher than your average machine.
 Their bodies are also relatively heavy and tend to vibrate.
-My 5 star Seniors do the same due to their power:
+The 5 star Seniors do the same due to their power:

 The big difference lies in their design.
 People who like elegance would be fascinated by the Master; those who value practical looks and a slightly “industrial” feeling would fare with the Wahl Senior.
 The Senior has a slightly better grip, but might feel bulky for some.